 - Printable Halloween Votive wrapper (you can download it here)

 - Printer (We love this printer as it prints really well and, more importantly, the ink seems to last forever!)

 - Craft knife (make sure it’s really sharp, especially if you’re cutting out the design)

-- Candle (we’d always recommend using an LED candle – if like us you’re using a glass that isn’t heat proof!)
+- Votive Candle (We always recommend using LED votive candles, especially if like us you’re using a glass that isn’t heatproof!)

 This is how to make the DIY Halloween Votive Candles:

 #2 Cut out the design.
-As mentioned above you have the options of either cutting out the details completely along the Halloween design or just cutting out a larger and much quicker rectangle.
+As mentioned above you have the option of either cutting out the details completely with a craft knife or just cutting out a larger and much quicker rectangle.